 Take the next junction toward Cottonwood Creek, where you can camp for the night.
 That means the final leg of the hike gains more than 3,500 feet, climbing Cottonwood Creek to the Grandview Trail, then all the way to the rim.
 For beautiful canyon views, you can detour out to the points of the mesa before starting the final climb to the trailhead.

-Thunder River and Deer Creek are popular rafting destinations, so areas near the river are heavily trafficked by day.
+Tapeats Creek/Thunder Falls and Deer Creek are popular rafting destinations, so areas near the river are heavily trafficked by day.
 Rafters aren’t allowed to camp here, though, so nights can be quite peaceful.

 Sights to see: Thunder river spring is basically a fire hydrant’s worth of water pouring out of the side of the rock.
 From both Thunder River campsites and Deer Creek campsites you can hike down to the river.
 Deer Creek also has Native American handprints to check out as you hike along the narrows.
-Deer Creek spring has a waterfall you can sit behind and the intriguing “Throne room,” an area of rock chairs built up by hikers many decades ago.
+Deer Creek spring has a waterfall you can sit behind and the intriguing “Throne Room,” an area of rock chairs built up by hikers many decades ago.

 In good weather the forest roads to the trailhead are reasonable in a regular vehicle.
 Five backcountry camping areas are available, with Deer Creek being especially popular with permit seekers.
 Regardless of the route you choose, consider caching water along the Bill Hall trail to help on your long, dry hike back up to the car.